 Question Yes or No?
 How do I do it?
 Do I need to complete a new membership form?
-Yes Download and complete a National membership form then send to British Showjumping by Fax, email or post.
+Yes All memberships can be processed via members online and are cheaper than if sent into the office.
 Do I need to register my horse/pony again?
-Yes Download and complete a National horse/pony registration form and send in as above.
+Yes All memberships can be processed via members online and are cheaper than if sent into the office.
 Can I do it all online?
-Yes There maybe a few extra documents you will need to post/email into the British Showjumping office, but don't worry; they are documents you should already have.
-Will I need to send in original documents even No Your horse/pony will need to be microchipped We if I sent photocopies with my Club/JFS & vaccinated before the application can be application. processed.
+Yes There maybe a few extra documents you will need to email into the British Showjumping office, but don't worry; they are documents you should already have.
+Will I need to send in original documents even No Your horse/pony will need to be microchipped if I sent photocopies with my Club/JFS & vaccinated before the application can be application. processed.
 We need to see proof of this.